oracle-livelabs/database/kubernetes-for-oracledbas/bind-adb/bind-adb.md

 If it were set to `true` then deleting the resource from K8s *WOULD* delete ADB itself.

-Create a the **AutonomousDatabase** Custom Resource in K8s by applying the manifest file to the `adb` namespace:
+Define the **AutonomousDatabase** Custom Resource in K8s by applying the manifest file to the `adb` namespace:

 ```bash
 <copy>